nilakshi104/CoverageCompass/readme.md

 ## Project Description:

-Coverage Compass is an innovative AI-powered solution designed to revolutionize the vehicle insurance claim experience for both insurance company and user.
+Coverage Compass is an innovative AI-powered solution designed to streamline the vehicle insurance claim experience for both insurance company and user.
 Leveraging the power of LLMs (Gemini-1.5-pro-latest model), Coverage Compass acts as an intelligent guide, helping navigate the complexities of vehicle insurance with ease and clarity.

 ## User Flow: